junit-team/junit5/Prototype.md

 If you want to provide input in the interim, please use the project's [issue tracker] or send us comments via [Twitter].

 ----
+# Supported Java Versions

+JUnit 5 only supports Java 8 and above.
+However, you can still test classes compiled with lower versions.

 # Installation